flutter-cavalry/ph_picker_view_controller/example/README.md

 ///
 /// Shows an asset picker backed by `PHPickerViewController`.
 ///
-/// [fetchURL] fetches file URLs.
-By default, only asset IDs are returned.
-///
 /// [filter] same as `PHPickerViewController.filter`.
 /// Example:
 /// `{'any': ['livePhotos', 'videos']}` is equivalent to